CONSULTANT PLASTIC SURGEON

 Step 1 – Anaesthesia

-Medications are administered for your comfort during the surgical procedure.
+Medications are administered to help you remain comfortable during the surgical procedure.
 The choices include intravenous sedation and general anaesthesia.
 Dr Ricardo will recommend the best choice for you.

 Step 2 – The incision